Skip to main content

 Key Steps

-• A new file set card will appear with groups (e.g., Primary, Secondary)
+• A new file set card will appear with one or more groups (e.g., Primary, Secondary).

 Each group within a file set requires a laboratory selection:

-• If a laboratory is already selected by another group in the same file set, it will show as "Already in use"
+• If a laboratory is already selected by another group in the same file set, it shows greyed out with an "Already in use" label.

 Once a laboratory is selected, file upload fields will appear.
 The specific fields shown depend on the selected laboratory's configuration, but typically include: